RoboJackets/robocup-software/docs/_build/html/_sources/tutorial.rst.txt

 However, those docs are obviously still the source of truth on ROS.
 Before we get started, read all of the short "Background" sections for these pages:

-* Understanding ROS 2 nodes
+* Understanding ROS 2 nodes (assuming you didn't look at the Introduction)
-* Understanding ROS 2 topics
+* Understanding ROS 2 topics (assuming you didn't look at the Introduction)
 * Understanding ROS 2 services
 * Understanding ROS 2 parameters
 * Understanding ROS 2 actions